EPhu1/Employee-Database/README.md

 Employee Database made using React Native, MongoDB, NodeJS, Express, Mongoose.
 Currently starts by hosting a local host using nodemon, but can be hotswapped to remote host using ngrok.

-To run local server:
-1.)
-Open a command prompt.
-2.)
-Change to the server directory.
-3.)
-Run 'nodemon app'
+To run local server: Open a command prompt -> Change to the server directory -> Run 'nodemon app'

 ![1](https://user-images.githubusercontent.com/33469633/95931634-8dbdd200-0d7e-11eb-9456-a24e5153560e.png)